Javonet/javonet-docs/v2/plugins/plugin-guide.md

 **What this does?**

-You are creating a .NET Class Library project that serves as your plugin.
+You are creating a project that serves as your plugin.
 Because it’s a library, the host application can load it dynamically whenever the plugin changes.

 ### 2. Install Plugins package.